The sports fan: passionate, colorful, excited… annoying?

 There’s a certain breed of fan out there – a group very much unlike the rest of us.
 C’mon football fan, you can name plenty of fans that are like “nails on a chalkboard” to you.

-Allow me to go all “Lewis Black” on this blog and explain what I mean, in the form of the top seven types of fans that drive me crazy… **
+Allow me to go all “Lewis Black” on this blog.
+Don’t worry, I’ll explain, in the form of the top seven types of fans that drive me absolutely crazy.

 Seven Sports Fan Types That Drive Me Crazy